Costco Mediterranean Salad

 How to Quickly Judge if a Homemade Version of Any Recipe will Save Money:

 I judge by figuring out how much the priciest ingredient is and how much is used.
-I considered these four possible “culprits”, and the salami was the heavy hitter.
+I considered these four possible pricy “culprits”, and the salami was the heavy hitter.

 • Genoa salami: $.78 an ounce, $5.49 for the package, about 5 ounces used: $3.90